vinejs/vinejs.dev/content/docs/types/number.md

   positive: 'The {{ field }} field must be positive',
   negative: 'The {{ field }} field must be negative',
   decimal: 'The {{ field }} field must have {{ value }} decimal places',
-}
+  withoutDecimals: 'The {{ field }} field must not have decimal places', }
 ```